JamesHusband/Diabeetus/README.md

 ---

 This application aims to create a scientifically grounded, supportive environment for diabetes management, bringing data, structure, and real-time intelligence to caregivers.

+## MVP Prototype Overview

+For the initial MVP prototype, the focus is on delivering core diabetes management functionality, removing AI-based features temporarily.
+The MVP will use mock data for basic interactions and feature testing, providing a foundation for further AI integration.

+### Key Features for MVP Prototype

+- **User Profile Setup**
+  - Collect basic user information and diabetes regimen details (e.g., insulin doses, meal times).
+- **Manual Glucose Logging**

+  - Simple input form for users to log glucose levels with optional context (e.g., before or after meals).

+- **Customizable Logging Reminders**

+  - Enable users to set reminders for logging glucose at specific times of day or after meals.

+- **Glucose Data Visualization**

+  - Display logged glucose readings in a graph format to show trends over time.

+- **Basic Health Reminders**

+  - Reminders for hydration and rest after physical activity or at specific times.

+- **Progress Tracking**
+  - Weekly or monthly glucose trends displayed in graphs to show stability over time.

+This MVP provides a streamlined experience, allowing users to track their glucose levels and establish a daily routine, while creating the foundational structure for future AI-driven insights and pattern recognition.